izivkov/GShockTimeServer/README.md

 2. Use the Raspberry PI Imager to flash to SD card

     - Chose your target device
     - For OS chose "Use Custom", and select the uncompressed image file pi.img
     - Select as storage a new SD you have mounted
     - Click NEXT, and edit your settings.
 Here you can enter your networks SSID and password.
 Also, from the Services tab, enable SSH.
-- Apply settings when asked, and flash you SD.
+    - Apply settings when asked, and flash your SD.
 You should be able to now boot your Pi.
     - After booting yout Pi, you might have to manually set the display type in file `/etc/systemd/system/gshock.service` if it does not match your display.
 In this case, reboot again and you should see the initial screen,

 ## Setup Scripts